Malachi Throne: Television career

-He co-starred, with Robert Wagner, in the TV series It Takes a Thief.
+He co-starred with Robert Wagner in the TV series It Takes a Thief.
 Throne was a favorite actor of TV producer Irwin Allen; he appeared in numerous roles in Allen's series Voyage to the Bottom of the Sea, The Time Tunnel, Land of the Giants, and Lost in Space, often as several different characters in the same series.
 Throne played in two episodes of Mission: Impossible during seasons one and four as two different characters.
 Earlier in The Outer Limits TV series ("Cold Hands, Warm Heart", 1964) he appeared with William Shatner.

 Roles in Star Trek

-Throne provided the voice of the Keeper in the Star Treks first pilot episode "The Cage" (1964).
+Throne provided the voice of the Keeper in Star Treks first pilot episode "The Cage" (1964).
 Not broadcast in its original form for many years, most of the episode was included within the two-part "The Menagerie" (1966).
 As Throne was cast in another role in "The Menagerie", Commodore José I. Méndez, the Keeper's voice was electronically altered in pitch.

 On Star Trek: The Next Generation, Throne played Pardek, a Romulan senator, in the two-part episode "Unification".
 In 2004, he appeared in the second episode of the New Voyages, titled "In Harm's Way".

-Roles in Batman
+Batman

-He played the villain False-Face in the ABC series Batman.
-The character, who used a variety of disguises to effect his nefarious schemes, wore a semitransparent mask when not in the middle of his crimes.
+Throne played the villain False-Face in the ABC series Batman.
+The character, who used a variety of disguises, wore a semitransparent mask when not in the middle of his crimes.
 The mask rendered Throne's face unrecognizable on screen.
-Playing off this effect, but against Throne's wishes, the show's producers wrote the onscreen credit as "? as False Face", denying Throne his screen credit.
+Playing off this effect, but against Throne's wishes, the show's producers wrote the onscreen credit as "? as False Face", leaving Throne uncredited.
 But at the end credits of "Holy Rat Race", Throne's full name was credited.
-Later, he appeared in animation as the voices of the Judge on The New Batman Adventures (1998) and Fingers the Gorilla on Batman Beyond (2000).
+Later, he appeared in animation as the voices of the Judge on The New Batman Adventures (1998) and Fingers in Batman Beyond (2000).